g20vind/hello-world/README.md

 Hi Everyone,

 The world is covid +ve.
-Atleast there's something positive in it :P Computers are fun, hope they stay are same :D
+Atleast there's something positive in it :P Computers are fun, hope they stay the same :D

 Thanks :))